I specialize in the art of designing events. I work to balance all the variables involved to create a successful event.

 Unconference methods allow for intensive interaction and peer-to-peer learning opportunities amongst users.
 And via Innovation Games (R) the opportunity to get detailed information from users that can inform product evolution.

-The Process Geeks also work with organizations just in a design capacity – that is supporting a team to develop a conference plan and empowering those on staff to facilitate particularly when this involves long travel.
-She has also worked with more local teams seeking her expertice in working with technical communities.
+We also work with organizations just in a design capacity – that is supporting a team to develop a conference plan and empowering those on staff to facilitate particularly when this involves long travel.
+We have also worked with more local teams seeking expertise in working with technical communities.

 Bill and Melinda Gates Foundation Global Libraries Peer Learning Meeting

-This event was held in March of 2008 in Latvia.
+This event was held in in Latvia.
 Kaliya worked with the PLM planning team for a day in February to introduce the format to the Global Library Staff and plan their 5 day conference which included 2.5 days of Open Space.

 Journalism that Matters – News Tools 2008

-Vetran facilitators Peggy Holman, author of the Change Handbook and Stephen Silha tapped Kaliya to join their design team because her particular expertice in facilitating events for techies in Silicon Valley.
-Bringing techies and journalists together was at the heart of this event – to support cultural understanding between these two communities Kaliya brought Value Network Mapping into the design – In a two day pre-workshop the old newsroom and emerging newsroom were mapped out.
+Veteran facilitators Peggy Holman, author of the Change Handbook, and Stephen Silha tapped Kaliya to join their design team because her particular expertise in facilitating events for techies in Silicon Valley.
+Bringing techies and journalists together was at the heart of this event – to support cultural understanding between these two communities We brought Value Network Mapping into the design.
+In a two day pre-workshop, the old newsroom and emerging newsroom were mapped out.
 These were introduced the first day.

 Traditional conference organizers can support an unconference happening before or after their regular event.
 This can be a warm up to actually using interactive methods in the main part of the conference.
 We have worked with organizers of BlogHer on a post conference open space day for the past two years that is the favorite day of many women who attend.